anran-github/A-Guaranteed-Stable-Neural-Network-Approach-for-Optimal-Control-of-Nonlinear-Systems/readme.md

-Here’s the grammar-corrected version of your text:

----

 # Source Code for NOM

 We provide all the source code for the dynamics presented in the paper, as well as code for data collection and training a neural network (NN) controller.